rendall/simple-comment/README.md

     - The `Origin` must be on the `Access-Control-Allow-Origin` list
 - Setup instructions
   - Are complicated but work when followed
+- Visitor can post anonymously
+  - Comment includes guest user

 ### To be done

-- Visitor can post anonymously
-  - Comment includes temporary user
 - Spam prevention measures
 - Moderator can hold posts for approval
   - Can change policy
 - Visitor can claim ownership over anonymous posts